zew013/cis680-team/README.md

 1. **Low-Rank Adaptation (LoRA)** for efficient fine-tuning, reducing computational costs while maintaining segmentation performance.
 2. **Normalized Cuts (NCut)** for feature visualization, diagnosing performance issues across different resolutions.

+These improvements help SAM adapt to real-world applications where low-resolution inputs are common, such as edge devices and bandwidth-limited scenarios.

 ---